 About

 I enjoy the outdoors and am an amateur photographer.
-I play in-line hockey and love watching all levels of ice hockey.
+I play in-line hockey and soccer.
+I love watching all levels of ice hockey.

-I’m taking classes towards a Masters in Atmospheric Science.
+I’m taking classes towards a Master of Science in Atmospheric Science with an emphasis on policy analysis.
 I’m a voracious reader of books, magazines, and blogs.

 I am interested in traditional link advertising as well as using link “blurbs” on certain pages of your site, or on certain articles – perhaps even submitting articles.
 This includes but is not limited to purchasing a post also.
 We are open to any idea that would allow us to capture interested readers, but would prefer to avoid the traditional “Ads by Google” and “Sponsored Links” sections.